denten-books/plain-text/3-format.md

 building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965;
 @nygaard_history_1981].
 The abstract class can further be modified, or extended when called into action.
-In this way the abstract category of chair becomes a given chair, complete with individual flaws and imperfections.
+In this way the abstract category of chairs becomes a given chair, complete with individual flaws and imperfections.
 As before, the flaws an imperfections are considered insignificant compared to the perfected form of the ideal chair.
 In the idealist tradition, ideas